 Grounding (or ‘earthing’) has been around for a long time.
-Shaman’s, Celts, Native Americans, Yogi’s and others have believed that it is important to connect with the Earth.
-For years it’s had a kind of ‘airy-fairy’ aura about it, but more recently, holistic health practitioners, meditators, and even health professionals have begun to advocate the practice claiming that it can absorb natural electrical charges, balance our physical energy, assist with healing and possibly fix everything short of eliminating world hunger.
+Shaman’s, Celts, Native Americans, yogi’s and others have believed that it is important to connect with the Earth.
+For years it’s had a kind of ‘airy-fairy’ aura about it, but more recently, holistic health practitioners, meditators, and even some medical professionals have begun to advocate the practice claiming that it can absorb natural electrical charges, balance our physical energy, assist with healing and possibly fix everything short of eliminating world hunger.

 This morning, I read Dr. Eifrig’s Health & Wealth Bulletin article, ‘Grounding’ and Our Search for Good Science.
 In it, Dr. Eifrig explores both sides of whether it has validity or if those who promote it are merely trying to sell services and paraphernalia to the uninitiated.
 At the end, he invited his readers to respond- and I couldn’t resist.

 I heard about it back in my early hippie days, when I first (and covertly) hugged a tree.

 The tree I chose was a stately Maple that grew in my front yard, so I went out one early summer night and put my arms around it.
 Honestly, I felt a little silly and figured I’d hug it and leave before anyone looked out their window and witnessed my strange behavior.

 I kicked off my sandals and my bare feet connected with the cool evening earth.
 The circumference of the fifty-year-old maple was larger than that of a very heavy man, and I had to turn my head to the side in order to be able to stretch out and half encircle it.
 I laid my face against its rough bark and closed my eyes.